 - Patient must not have had any prior systemic treatment with an anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CTLA-4 antibody, or any other antibody or drug specifically targeting T-cell costimulation or immune checkpoint pathways

-- Patient with known history or current symptoms of cardiac disease, or history of treatment with cardiotoxic agents, should have a clinical risk assessment of cardiac function using the New York Heart Association Functional Classification.
-To be eligible for this trial, patients should be class 2B or better.
-For example, patients must not have the following: * Unstable angina and/or congestive heart failure requiring hospitalization within 180 days prior to registration * Uncontrolled cardiac arrhythmia within 180 days prior to registration
+- Patient with known history or current symptoms of cardiac disease, or history of treatment with cardiotoxic agents, should have a clinical risk assessment and severity of cardiac symptoms.
+Symptoms should be stable over the past 3 months.
+Specifically, patient must not have coronary artery bypass grafting, myocardial infarction, acute coronary syndrome severe/unstable angina, stroke, transient ischemic attack, or heart failure hospitalization within 3 months prior to registration

 - Patient must not have an uncontrolled intercurrent illness, including but not limited to, ongoing or active infection, symptomatic congestive heart failure, uncontrolled hypertension, unstable angina pectoris, cardiac arrhythmia, interstitial lung disease, serious chronic gastrointestinal conditions associated with diarrhea, or psychiatric illness/social situations that would limit compliance with study requirement, substantially increase risk of incurring adverse events (AEs) or compromise the ability of the patient to give written informed consent

 - Patient must not have received a live, attenuated vaccine within 4 weeks prior to registration

 - Patient must not have had past radiation to the current intended treatment site

 - Patient must not donate blood while on study treatment